Nisbo/another_mvg/README.md

-# currently I am making this addon available in HACS (12.08.2024)
+# currently I am making this addon available in HACS (12.08.2024) thx @msp1974
 So far the installation via HACS is working as a custom repository.
 I still have to update the manual.
 Will do this tomorrow (13.08.2024)

 # another_mvg